TreeKat71/fluentd-tutorial/2_apache_to_s3/README.md

 **Step 4**

-Check if it does output to the sidecar stout
+If it works properly, there should be NO error

     $ kubectl logs apache -c log-collector

+And then check if it does output to `S3` bucket: `logs`.
+The first log gz file will be there after `1 minute` later.
-If it works properly, there should not be any error and you can login minio web to check if the log files landed.
+You can login minio web to check if the log files landed.
 (You may need to use port-forwaring or NodePort service to access minio service)